taskina-alena/ExoC/README.md

 Beside this .bam file should be sorted and named like 'sample.bam.sorted'

 Usage:
-bash get_BAF.sh N chr1 ... chrN,
+bash get_BAF.sh N chr1 ... chrn,
-where N is the number of cores to use, chr1 ... chrN is the list of chromosomes, for which BAF would be counted
+where N is the number of cores to use, chr1 ... chrn is the list of chromosomes, for which BAF would be counted

 This scripts gets two files for each chromosome:
 1. tsv file with headers and 6 columns: CONTIG, POSITION,	REF_COUNT, ALT_COUNT, REF_NUCLEOTIDE,	ALT_NUCLEOTIDE